Atlanta Delivery Truck Accident Attorneys

 Convenience has become very important to American shoppers.
 E-commerce was already on the rise in the U.S. before COVID-19 arrived.
 Since the pandemic, the country has experienced a massive increase in online sales, which has resulted in increasing numbers of delivery trucks on the roadways which, in turn, has caused a rise in serious delivery truck accidents.

 Delivery truck accidents, like truck accidents in general, are deadly.
 Those who become victims of delivery trucks often experience severe injuries, and even death.
 We at the Grant Law Office have seen just how devastating these kinds of accidents are.
-If you or a loved one have been injured in a delivery truck accident that was not your fault, then you need a helping hand and deserve proper compensation.
-Call our law firm at (404) 995-3955 or toll free at (866) 249-5513 and find out how we can help you.
+If you or a loved one have been injured in an Atlanta delivery truck collision that was not your fault, then you need a helping hand and deserve proper compensation.
+Call our Atlanta truck accident lawyers at (404) 995-3955 and find out how we can help you.

 Delivery truck drivers are under a great deal of pressure to make as many deliveries as possible as quickly as possible.
 Amazon, for example, expects that its delivery drivers make 999 out of 1000 deliveries on time or early, according to the New York Times.
 That means Amazon delivery drivers are allowed a miniscule error margin of just .1%.
 Delivery drivers are expected to be on task at all times, despite the fact that driving and traffic can be incredibly unpredictable.
 If an Amazon delivery driver gets stuck on the highway due to a sudden accident, then all the deliveries they were supposed to make that day are at risk of being late.
 And more than one late delivery could result in termination.